 - we observe or (worse) experience and suffer from bad behaviour or abuse from a christian leader, and their hypocrisy undermines our confidence that Jesus is true and God cares.

 Those who give up their belief easily, happily and willingly have probably not deconstructed, but simply demolished.
 Deconstruction is more of a process of investigating, considering and grappling with concepts and truths until we find an answer that is satisfying.

 Deconversion vs reconstruction

-Deconstruction can be a path that eventually leads out of belief into agnosticism or even atheism, but it can also be a path to reconstruction of a new faith that is built on a solid foundation of evidence and well-researched truth.
+Deconstruction can be a path that eventually leads out of belief into agnosticism or even atheism, but it can also be a path to reconstruction of a new faith that is built on a solid foundation of evidence and well-researched truth, and safe relationships within a loving christian community.
 Thus some people see faith deconstruction as a slippery slope to atheism, but others see it more positively.

 Deconstruction and reconstruction have been positive processes in my life and christian faith.
 I often say “doubt can be the gateway to new understandings”, for that has been my experience.
 My faith is much richer and more solidly based than it once was.